asamuzaK/withExEditor/README.md

 The host should be able to handle binary data passed in standard input (stdin).
 From withExEditor, "temporary file path", which is created for source view / text edit, will be sent to the host.

-The following is an example of a host using a python script.
+The following is an example of a host written in Python.

 Python Script Example (Windows / Linux / Mac):
 ```